Krozac/wos-interactive-map/README.md

 # Notes
 - Ensure the .env file is not shared publicly to protect sensitive information.
 - For production, secure MongoDB with authentication and restrict access.
+- This is not the final version, so there may still be bugs and security issues.